muratgul/OnionWebApi/README.md

   - **Scheduled & Background Sending:** Queue emails for later delivery or send them in the background to avoid blocking application threads.
 - **Idempotency:** Prevents duplicate operations for POST and PATCH requests using a middleware and an `[Idempotent]` attribute.
 It ensures that retried requests with the same `Idempotency-Key` header are processed only once, returning a cached response for subsequent attempts.
 - **Health Checks:** Provides a health check endpoint to monitor the status of the application and its dependencies (e.g., database, Redis).
+- **API Versioning:** OnionWebApi supports route-based API versioning, allowing each version of the API to be clearly defined within the URL path (e.g., `/api/v1/products`).
+This approach simplifies version management and works seamlessly with tools like Scalar for interactive testing.
 ### Idempotency Usage

 To make an endpoint idempotent, add the `[Idempotent]` attribute to a controller action and provide a unique `Idempotency-Key` in the request header.